-Section of NYSE Listed Company Manual NYSE Corporate Governance Rules for U.S. Domestic Issuers Credicorp Corporate Governance Practices 303A.03 Non-management directors of a listed company must meet at regularly scheduled executive sessions without management.
-Credicorp is not required by Bermuda law to hold regular meetings of the board of directors at which only independent directors are present.
+Section of NYSE Listed Company Manual NYSE Corporate Governance Rules for U.S. Domestic Issuers Credicorp Corporate Governance Practices 303A.03 Credicorp is not required by Bermuda law to hold regular meetings of the board of directors at which only independent directors are present.
 Credicorp has established a Nominations Committee and a Corporate Governance Committee.
 The minimum requirements and procedures to be followed by each committee are set forth in Credicorp's Corporate Governance Policy.
 Credicorp has adopted a charter for the Corporate Governance Committee, and for the Nominations Committee.
-303A.04 Listed companies must have a nominating/corporate governance committee composed entirely of independent directors, with a written charter that addresses specific minimum requirements.
-Although these committees are not required by law to be composed entirely of independent directors (as defined by the NYSE), under Credicorp's current Corporate Governance Policy: • the Nominations Committee must consist of at least three directors of Credicorp or its subsidiaries; and • the Corporate Governance Committee must be composed of at least three directors of Credicorp or its subsidiaries, and at least one of them must be independent (as determined by Credicorp).
+303A.04 Listed companies must have a nominating/corporate governance committee composed entirely of independent directors, with a written charter that addresses specific minimum requirements. • the Nominations Committee must consist of at least three directors of Credicorp or its subsidiaries; and • the Corporate Governance Committee must be composed of at least three directors of Credicorp or its subsidiaries, and at least one of them must be independent (as determined by Credicorp).
 There is no similar requirement under Bermuda law.
 303A.05 Under Bermuda law, compensation of executive officers need not be determined by an independent committee.
 However, Credicorp has established a Compensation Committee that reviews and approves the compensation and benefits for Credicorp's executive officers and other key executives of Credicorp and its subsidiaries.
 The Committee must consist of at least three directors of Credicorp or its subsidiaries and BCP's CEO.
 Although the Compensation Committee does not currently have a separate charter, Credicorp's Corporate Governance Policy establishes minimum requirements for the committee, and provides that the committee must consist of at least three directors of Credicorp or its subsidiaries and BCP's CEO.
-303A.06 Listed companies must have an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act.
-Credicorp has an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act.
+303A.06 Credicorp has an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act.
 There is no similar requirement under Bermuda law.